LuxEndrith/WimFileScriptMenu/README.md

 # 🖥️ Wim File Script

+## ⚠️ Experimental Notice

+**Warning:** This script is currently in an experimental phase and may contain errors.
+It is subject to changes and updates.
+Please report any issues or provide suggestions for improvements.

 ## Overview

 🔧 This script provides a user-friendly interface to decompile and compile Windows Imaging Format (WIM) files using DISM.